MJubairahamed/Jubair-Tech-Mindspace/Angular/AngularIntro.md

 # Introduction

 ### What it is Angular?
 * Angular is an open-source framework developed by Google that uses TypeScript (Convert in JS after Compile), a JavaScript-based programming language.
-It includes a collection of libraries, developer tools, and a component-based framework.
+Angular provides a broad suite of tools, APIs, libraries, developer tools, and a component-based framework.

 ### Why Angular?
-* Plain Venilla JS/Jquery is hard to maintain.Angular can help developers create scalable, maintainable, and interactive web applications more efficiently and faster.
+* Plain Venilla JS/Jquery is hard to maintain.
+Angular can help developers create scalable, maintainable, and interactive web applications more efficiently and faster.
 It provides a **standard structure** and a set of features that can help developers avoid rebuilding code from scratch.

 ### Difference between AngularJs and Angular?